MahdiidhaM/shop-new-version/README.md

 # Future
 This site contains rest api with djangorestframework With JWT Authentication the code structure is ClassBaseView With APIViews
+This project was with SMS authentication, but the SMS service is over and now is with email authentication

 ## About Site
 A store site with all the features that a store site has.